Vruddhi18/computervision-recipes/SETUP.md

 ## Installation

-To install the repository and its dependencies follow these simple steps:
+To install the repository and its dependencies follow these steps:

 1. (optional) Install Anaconda with Python >= 3.6.
 [Miniconda](https://conda.io/miniconda.html).
 This step can be skipped if working on a Data Science Virtual Machine (see the compute environment section).